-Therefore, if you’re looking to set up or update your WordPress site by selecting a template from ThemeForest, follow these key tips to make sure you’re doing everything you can to appeal to this young yet influential generation.
+Now you know what is Generation Z and what they mean.
+Therefore, if you’re looking to set up or update your WordPress site by selecting a premium template from ThemeForest, follow these key tips to make sure you’re doing everything you can to appeal to this young yet influential generation.

 1. Keep It Simple

 Growing up with technology means Gen Z are used to sifting through the noise to find the information most relevant to them.
 And with that, attention spans are decreasing—Gen Z have an attention span of just 8 seconds versus millennials’ 12 seconds.
 They’re hungry for information, so make sure your user experience is simple and you don’t bombard them with unnecessary content.

 Simple WordPress Theme: The Simple - A Simple Multi-Purpose Business Theme

 The clue’s in the name—this WordPress theme can be used for Gen Z websites and is as simple as it gets!
 With more than 30 demos, you can easily see what your site might look like once you’ve added your content, plus the visually appealing fullscreen pages give the template a modern feel.

 2. Quality Is More Than a ‘Nice to Have’

 55% of Gen Zs won’t go more than five hours without internet access—and 27% won’t go more than one.
 With figures like that, it’s fair to say they’re going to be your harshest critics.